czi-catalystproject/hub-champion-training/episodes/manage_images.md

 :::{card}
 KEY POINTS
 ^^^
-- Container images are useful for reproducing software environments across platforms.
+- Images are useful for reproducing software environments across platforms.
-- Default images are available on the hub
+- Default containers are available on the hub
-- Additional images can be pulled to the hub if required
+- Additional custom containers can be pulled to the hub if required
 :::